 Will you please join your hands.

-Both of you come to this day with the deep realization of the commitment asked of you as well as the obligations and responsibilities present in the contract of marriage.
+Both of you come to this day with the deep realisation of the commitment asked of you as well as the obligations and responsibilities present in the contract of marriage.
 In the presence of these witnesses, you now will offer your pledges to each other, and place your lives into each other’s keeping.

 Please repeat after me: